JitPackJoyride/JitPackJoyride/README.md

 ## 📝 Blog

-This repository contains the source code for my blog.
-You can find the blog at [jitpackjoyride.com](https://jitpackjoyride.com/).
+I blog about software, technology and life at [jitpackjoyride.com](https://jitpackjoyride.com/).

 ## 🚀 Projects